BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/NestedDataNew.md

   def test_nested_data_new
     prelude do |_, log|
-      log.section('Create and log an instance of a complex data object') do rate_limit = RateLimit.new(
+      log.section('Create and log nested data objects') do rate_limit = RateLimit.new(
             {
                 :resources => {